toolsplus/nx-forge/CONTRIBUTING.md

     nx migrate --run-migrations

+Once that's complete, delete the migrations.json file.

+If this is a Nx major version upgrade, check that the Nx version listed under `peerDependencies` in `packages/forge/package.json` is matching the required Nx version.

-Once that's complete, delete the migrations.json file and proceed with committing and submitting the changes to the repo.
+Finally, proceed with committing and submitting the changes to the repo.